chvancooten/NimPlant/README.md

 # Feature Overview

-- Lightweight and configurable implant written in the Nim programming language
+- Lightweight and configurable implant written in the Nim and Rust programming languages
 - Pretty web GUI that will make you look cool during all your ops
-- Encryption and compression of all traffic by default, obfuscates static strings in implant artefacts
+- Encryption and compression of all traffic by default, obfuscates static strings in implant artifacts
 - Support for several implant types, including native binaries (exe/dll), shellcode or self-deleting executables
 - Wide selection of commands focused on early-stage operations including local enumeration, file or registry management, and web interactions
-- Easy deployment of more advanced functionality or payloads via `inline-execute`, `shinject` (using dynamic invocation), or in-thread `execute-assembly`
+- Easy deployment of more advanced functionality or payloads via `inline-execute`, `shinject` (using dynamic invocation), `powershell` in a custom runspace, or in-thread `execute-assembly`
 - Support for operations on any platform, implant only targeting x64 Windows for now
 - Comprehensive logging of all interactions and file operations
 - Much, much more, just see below :)